ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 in the middle of the ``World`` or by specifying a starting point as arguments to the constructor, you don’t need to keep track of where you put it; you can always get its current position with the ``getXPos`` and ``getYPos`` getters.
-Better yet, if after creating a ``Turtle`` you move it all around with the ``forward`` and ``turn`` methods we discussed in the previous section, you don’t have to figure out where it ended up, you can just ask it for its new position, again with the ``getXPos`` and ``getYPos`` getters.
+Better yet, after creating a ``Turtle`` and moving it all around with the ``forward`` and ``turn`` methods we discussed in the previous section, you don’t have to figure out where it ended up; you can just ask it for its new position, again with the ``getXPos`` and ``getYPos`` getters.

 Note that when you use a getter, you need to do something with the value it returns.
-You might assign it to a variable, use it in an expression , or print it out.
-But if you don’t you’re just retrieving a value and doing nothing with it and might as well not have bothered to call the method in the first place.
+You might assign it to a variable, use it in an expression, or print it out.
+If you don’t you’re just getting a value and doing nothing with it—you might as well not have bothered to call the getter in the first place.

 Here are some examples of using getters on the ``Turtle`` object ``yertle``.